isomerpages/sportsg-safesport/_policy-and-advocacy/Safe Recruitment.md

 #### Ensuring Safe Recruitment Processes
 People who work or volunteer in your organisation have the responsibility to ensure and promote a safe sporting environment for all participants, especially Vulnerable Persons.

-This is only possible if the people recruited are qualified  and suitable
+This is only possible if the people recruited are qualified  and suitable.

 #### Role of Organisations
 As an organisation, your role is to ensure an effective recruitment and selection process for staff and/or volunteers.